Ask the right questions for good therapy

 The Miracle question

-“If while you slept tonight your guardian angel came down and sprinkled fairy dust on you so that all you problems were sorted but you knew nothing about that and so when you awoke, how would you know that something had changed…and how would your family/friends know?”
+“If while you slept tonight your guardian angel came down and sprinkled fairy dust on you so that your problem/issue was sorted but you knew nothing about that.
+And so when you awoke, how would you know that something had changed…and how would your family/friends know?”

-The Exception question “When life was better, what was happening for you and what were you doing that were maybe different?”
+The Exception question “When was the problem not as bad or not at all.
+What was happening for you and what were you doing that was maybe different?”

 The Recipe question